iht/splittable-dofns-python/README.md

 `export BOOTSTRAP=192.168.64.3:31457`

-(your details will be different, please use the IP of your minikube cluster and the port of your Kafka service, see above for more details)
+(in this example the IP is `192.168.64.3` and the port is `31457`; your details will be  different, please  use the IP of your minikube cluster and the
+port of your Kafka service, see above for more details)

 To create the topic, run